 Glyphosate herbicides are very effective for killing purple loosestrife.
 Glyphosate is available under the trade names Roundup, Rodeo, Pondmaster and Eagre.
 Only aquatic formulations of Glyphosate may be used to control purple loosestrife at aquatic sites (such as Rodeo, Pondmaster and Eagre).
 Roundup can only be used on upland areas for vegetation control.
 Glyphosate is nonselective; however, selective application techniques allow it to be used effectively with minimum damage to desirable plants.
 It is taken up through the leaves or young stems and will kill any plant that it is applied to.
 Therefore, treat only the loosestrife plants and avoid contact with valuable wetland plants such as cattails.
 Glyphosate is biodegradable, very short-lived and becomes quickly inactivated when it contacts moist soil.

 Aquatic formulations of Glyphosate may be mixed with Ortho X-77 Spreader, or another approved wetting agent, to improve control.
 Roundup, which is useful in dry (non-aquatic) sites is readily available at most feed and garden stores.
 Rodeo is only sold in large quantities and by very few dealers.
 Pondmaster is available in smaller quantities.
-If you need to control purple loosestrife in standing water, contact the DNR Purple Loosestrife Program for help in obtaining the herbicide or for a current list of dealers and licensed commercial applicators.

 The overall objective when controlling purple loosestrife with glyphosate herbicide is to spray very carefully so the loosestrife plants are selectively removed but the surrounding desirable vegetation are not harmed.
 If this can be accomplished most of the loosestrife will be controlled.
 The relatively small "holes" in the vegetation will be quickly filled by other plants precluding the establishment of loosestrife seedlings.
 Follow-up treatment is needed each growing season since some plants will be missed, new seedlings will sprout, and a few plants will survive the initial treatment.
 Improper mixtures and careless application, however, inevitably kills more surrounding vegetation and leads to the establishment of more loosestrife seedlings.